 During the lease term in Boston

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Boston, the renter must allow us to go into the rental.
-Some valid reasons to come into rental property are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Boston, the tenant must allow us to go into the rental home.
+Some good reasons to enter rental home are to:

 - Inspect the rental home,